daniel-isidro/master_kschool/master_class_20.md

 * Can be applied to regression problems and also to classification problems
 * In GLMs you have to choose a distribution to explain the model
+* Three factors: random component (to what distribution it belongs), systematic component, link function.
+We only have to choose systm and link, the other is a given

+### Maximum Likelihood Estimation

+* In a lineal regression, all the x-dependent y values are behaving like a random value fitting in a normal distribution.
+MLE is used for adjusting models